arlyon/async-stripe/README.md

 [![async-stripe  on docs.rs](https://docs.rs/async-stripe/badge.svg)](https://docs.rs/async-stripe)

 Convenient rust bindings and types for the Stripe HTTP API aiming to support the entire API surface.
 Not the case?
 Please open an issue.
+We update our defitions [every week](https://github.com/arlyon/async-stripe/actions/workflows/openapi.yml) to ensure that we are up to date.
+Want to see a changelog of the stripe api?
+[Look no further](https://stripe.com/docs/changelog).

 ## Documentation